2022 United States House of Representatives elections in Pennsylvania

-The 2022 United States House of Representatives elections in Pennsylvania were held on November 8, 2022, to elect representatives for the seventeen seats in Pennsylvania (reduced from 18 in the redistricting cycle following the 2020 United States Census).
+The 2022 United States House of Representatives elections in Pennsylvania were held on November 8, 2022, to elect representatives for the seventeen seats in Pennsylvania (reduced from 18 in the redistricting cycle following the 2020 United States census).

 Pennsylvania's legislature enacted new district maps in January 2022, which were promptly vetoed by Governor Tom Wolf.
 The state supreme court took control of the process and selected a map in February 2022.
 After the court rejected several legal challenges in March, the new district boundaries were used in the May 2022 primary elections.

-Democrats won the majority of seats in the state for the first time since 2008.
+Despite losing the popular vote, with one Democratic and two Republican incumbents running unopposed, Democrats won the majority of seats in the state for the first time since 2008.
+As a result, Pennsylvania was one of only two states in which the party that won the state's popular vote did not win a majority of seats in 2022, the other state being Nevada.

 District 1

 The 1st district is based in the northern suburbs of Philadelphia, including all of Bucks County and parts of Montgomery County.
 The district was mostly unchanged by redistricting.
 It has an even PVI and voted for Joe Biden by 5 points in 2020.
-Republican Brian Fitzpatrick, who has represented the district since 2017, was most recently re-elected in 2022 with 54.9% of the vote.
+Republican Brian Fitzpatrick, who had represented the district since 2017, was most recently re-elected in 2022 with 54.9% of the vote.